forj-oss/docs/glossary.rst

 	:sorted:

 	Forge
-	Development Kit
-		The set of tools - installed by Maestro - by parsing the score.
+		The set of tools - installed by Maestro - by parsing the blueprint.
 This is the end product, and what the developers will actually use.
 This process is also used when restoring data to a new forge (safe restore).

 	Forj's forge
 		Where Forj itself is developed. `eroplus.en.forj.io <http://eroplus.en.forj.io/>`_